FTDS-assignment-bay/p2-final-project-ftds-027-hck-group-002/README.md

 ## Method
 This project applies unsupervised learning models, specifically time series forecasting and clustering.
 For the time series analysis, six models were evaluated: ARIMA, SARIMA, Holt-Winters, LSTM, Prophet, and SARIMAX.
 Among them, SARIMAX was selected as the best-performing model.
-For the clustering task, two models were tested: K-Prototype and Gower distance-based clustering, with K-Prototype chosen as the most suitable model.
+For the clustering task, two models were evaluated: K-Prototypes and Hierarchical Clustering using Gower Distance.
+K-Prototypes was selected as the most suitable model.

 ## Stacks